Pennsylvania sets May 1 deadline for carriers to obtain lanternfly permit

 A YouTube informational video on the training can also be found here.

 Carriers with drivers who have not completed the training by the deadline could face litigation, could be turned away from the quarantine area, or be stopped for inspection by law enforcement.
+Upon completion of the training course, participants will receive a paper permit within two to three weeks.

 The lanternfly does not bite or sting, but feeds on sap from trunks, stems, or leaves and can harm agricultural crops such as grapes, apples, peaches, vegetables, and trees that grow in the region.